-A student has the right to appeal for a hearing concerning disciplinary action taken against him or her by the discipline committee.
-This appeal should be in the following order: (a) discipline committee (b) executive dean (c) college president and (d) board of trustees.
+A student has the right to appeal for a hearing concerning disciplinary action taken against him by the discipline committee.
+This appeal should be in the following order: (a) discipline committee (b) executive dean (3) college president and (d) board of trustees.